(Onychomycosis, Tinea Unguium)

 People find funny-looking nails embarrassing, at least in part because many people assume that they are caused by fungus (fungal nails).
 This makes them sound contagious or as if they are caused by poor hygiene.
 In fact, up to 10% of all adults in Western countries have fungal nails.
 This percentage increases to 20% of adults who are age 60 or older.

-In reality, "fungal nails" are often not caused by fungus at all!
+In reality, abnormal-looking nails are often not caused by fungus at all!
 There are many other reasons why your nails may look different.

 What other conditions can be mistaken for fungal nails?